HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - U+003A COLON (:)
   - Pop the bottommost character (it must be U+003A COLON (:)) off the JSON nesting stack.
   - Emit the current input character as a character token.
-  - Switch to the JSONTEXT value state.
+  - Switch to the JSON value state.
 - Anything else
     - It is a bad-json-a-colon-expected parse error; Stop parsing.

-##### 3.2.5.33) JSONTEXT string state
+##### 3.2.5.41) JSON string state

 Consume the next input character:

 - U+0024 DOLLAR SIGN ($)
-  - Set the return state to the JSONTEXT string state.
+  - Set the return state to the JSON string state.
   - Recosume the character in the JSONEE state.
 - U+005C BACKSLASH (\\)
-  - Set the return state to the JSONTEXT string state.
+  - Set the return state to the JSON string state.
-  - Switch to JSONTEXT string escape state.
+  - Switch to JSON string escape state.
 - U+0022 QUOTATION MARK (")
   - Emit the current input character as a character token.
-  - If the JSON nesting stack is empty, switch to the JSONTEXT JSON finished state.
+  - If the JSON nesting stack is empty, switch to the JSON JSON finished state.
 Otherwise,
-    - If the bottommost character on the JSON nesting statck is U+003A COLON (:), then pop the bottomost character off the JSON nesting stack and switch to the JSONTEXT after object key name state.
+    - If the bottommost character on the JSON nesting statck is U+003A COLON (:), then pop the bottomost character off the JSON nesting stack and switch to the JSON after object key name state.
-    - Otherwise, switch to JSONTEXT after value state.
+    - Otherwise, switch to JSON after value state.
 - U+0000 NULL
   - This is an unexpected-null-character parse error; Stop parsing.
 - EOF